Petroleum: 19th century

-Drake's well is probably singled out because it was drilled, not dug; because it used a steam engine; because there was a company associated with it; and because it touched off a major boom.
-However, there was considerable activity before Drake in various parts of the world in the mid-19th century.
-A group directed by Major Alexeyev of the Bakinskii Corps of Mining Engineers hand-drilled a well in the Baku region of Bibi-Heybat in 1846.
-There were engine-drilled wells in West Virginia in the same year as Drake's well.
-An early commercial well was hand dug in Poland in 1853, and another in nearby Romania in 1857.
-At around the same time the world's first, small, oil refinery was opened at Jasło in Poland, with a larger one opened at Ploiești in Romania shortly after.
-Romania is the first country in the world to have had its annual crude oil output officially recorded in international statistics: 275 tonnes for 1857.
+The demand for petroleum as a fuel for lighting in North America and around the world quickly grew.

+The first oil well in the Americas was drilled in 1859 by Edwin Drake at what is now called the Drake Well in Cherrytree Township, Pennsylvania.
+There also was a company associated with it, and it sparked a major oil drilling boom.

 The first commercial oil well in Canada became operational in 1858 at Oil Springs, Ontario (then Canada West).
 Businessman James Miller Williams dug several wells between 1855 and 1858 before discovering a rich reserve of oil four metres below ground.
 Williams extracted 1.5 million litres of crude oil by 1860, refining much of it into kerosene lamp oil.
 Williams's well became commercially viable a year before Drake's Pennsylvania operation and could be argued to be the first commercial oil well in North America.
 The discovery at Oil Springs touched off an oil boom which brought hundreds of speculators and workers to the area.
 Advances in drilling continued into 1862 when local driller Shaw reached a depth of 62 metres using the spring-pole drilling method.
 On January 16, 1862, after an explosion of natural gas, Canada's first oil gusher came into production, shooting into the air at a recorded rate of 3000 oilbbl per day.
 By the end of the 19th century the Russian Empire, particularly the Branobel company in Azerbaijan, had taken the lead in production.

+20th century

-Access to oil was and still is a major factor in several military conflicts of the twentieth century, including World War II, during which oil facilities were a major strategic asset and were extensively bombed.
+Access to oil was and still is a major factor in several military conflicts of the 20th century, including World War II, during which oil facilities were a major strategic asset and were extensively bombed.
 The German invasion of the Soviet Union included the goal to capture the Baku oilfields, as it would provide much-needed oil supplies for the German military which was suffering from blockades.

-Oil exploration in North America during the early 20th century later led to the US's becoming the leading producer by mid-century.
-As petroleum production in the US peaked during the 1960s, however, the United States was surpassed by Saudi Arabia and the Soviet Union.
+Oil exploration in North America during the early 20th century later led to the U.S. becoming the leading producer by mid-century.
+As petroleum production in the U.S. peaked during the 1960s, the United States was surpassed by Saudi Arabia and the Soviet Union in total output.

+In the 1973 oil crisis, Saudi Arabia and other Arab nations imposed an oil embargo against the United States, United Kingdom, Japan and other Western nations which supported Israel in the Yom Kippur War of October 1973.
+The embargo caused an oil crisis.
+This was followed by the 1979 oil crisis, which was caused by a drop in oil production in the wake of the Iranian Revolution and caused oil prices to more than double.